-Whether you’re ATVing, cycling, climbing, hiking, horseback riding, nordic skiing, snowmobiling, snowshoeing or taking a drive along our scenic byways, we are sure you will appreciate the serene mountains, fertile river valleys, and the exotic high desert – you’ll understand why everyone who has discovered Carbon County as their personal getaway agrees that it is Wyoming’s best kept secret.
+Whether you’re ATVing, cycling, climbing, hiking, horseback riding, nordic skiing, snowmobiling, snowshoeing or taking a drive along our scenic byways, we are sure you will appreciate the serene mountains, fertile river valleys, and the exotic high desert – you’ll understand why everyone who has discovered Carbon County as their personal getaway agrees that it is Wyoming’s best-kept secret.

 Carbon County’s vast, open spaces are ripe for wildlife viewing.
-Look for moose, deer, sheep, elk and raptors at Saratoga Lake, Medicine Bow-Routt National Forest and Seminoe State Park.
-All three destinations are also prime for fishing, hiking and camping.
+Look for moose, deer, sheep, elk, and raptors at Saratoga Lake, Medicine Bow-Routt National Forest and Seminoe State Park.
+All three destinations are also prime for fishing, hiking, and camping.
 Don’t miss a stop at the famous Hobo Hot Springs in Saratoga, whose thermal waters are believed by some to have healing powers.
 Give it a try for yourself – it’s free and open 24/7.
-The natural beauty here is truly staggering, so reserve an afternoon (or two) to take a scenic drive along the Seminoe-Alcova Scenic Backway, Snowy Range Scenic Byway and the Battle Pass Scenic Byway.
+The natural beauty here is truly staggering, so reserve an afternoon (or two) to take a scenic drive along the Seminoe-Alcova Scenic Backway, Snowy Range Scenic Byway, and the Battle Pass Scenic Byway.